Hugo Eberlein: Exile and death

 After being briefly imprisoned after the National Socialists seized power in 1933, Eberlein was able to go into exile in France, where he campaigned for the establishment of a popular front between communists, social democrats and bourgeois forces.
 After being arrested in Strasbourg in 1935 and temporarily imprisoned, he emigrated to the Soviet Union in 1936 after a stopover in Switzerland.

 Despite the intercession of his friend Wilhelm Pieck, Eberlein was swept up in the Great Terror and was imprisoned in July 1937.
 On May 5, 1939, at a closed session of the Military Collegium of the USSR Supreme Court, he was sentenced to 15 years in the gulag for allegedly being involved in a "terrorist organization" within the Comintern apparatus as part of the "anti-Comintern bloc".
 On June 1, 1939 he was transported to Vorkuta.
-According to other sources, he was imprisoned in the Unzhlag camp near Sukhobezvodnoye in 1939/1941.
+According to other sources, he was imprisoned in the Unzhlag camp in 1939/1941.

 In 1941 he was transferred to a camp 100 km north of Syktyvkar in the Komi Autonomous Soviet Socialist Republic.
 From here he was transported back to Moscow and charged again.
 On July 30, 1941 he was sentenced to death by firing squad, which was carried out on October 16, 1941.
 His brother was also shot.

 Eberlein was later rehabilitated and became a national hero in East Germany; his name was even borne by a guard regiment of the National People's Army.